King Island Maritime Trail

 - Walks from 10 minutes to 4 hours

 - Comprehensive walk index

-This book is available from Australia Post in Currie and from other good retailers.
+This book is available from the King Island Visitors information centre (5 George st, Currie) and Australia Post in Currie and from other good retailers.